 These records provide detailed information on what took place during the board meeting, voting records of important decisions and other pertinent information.

-Along with the important information stored in these documents, it helps to avoid legal issues that could arise about previous voting records or other important decisions.
+Along with the important information, it helps avoid legal issues that could arise about previous voting records or other important decisions.

 Public companies need to keep records of stock issued, stock transfers and stockholder information permanently.
 Any legal disputes that arise about who owns what part of the company or stock are easily resolved when these records are kept.

-When they are not, a business could spend years in legal battles sorting out issues that could have been easily resolved by retaining these important records.
+Businesses can spend years in legal battles sorting out issues that can be resolved by retaining these important documents.

 Financial Brokers or Investors